NeptuneHub/AudioMuse-AI-MusicServer/README.md

 * Frontend for web access: http://localhost:3000/
 * Backend to be reached from Open Subsonic APP: http://localhost:8080/

-# Developer
-This is instruction to run both backend and frontned on your developing envirorment

 ## Music server configuration

 The first login can be don with: